wp-plugins/affilinker/readme.txt

 2 – AffiLinker List which shows the links as a list – to enable select “ Keywords as List” in widget options.
 3,4 - Interactive Links which shows the links as a tag/cloud with all the styles applied.
 == Screenshots ==
-1. Options to add your new link and keywords
+1. AffiLinker basic options
-2. AffiLinker cloud widget options
+2. AffiLinker interactive options
 3. Options to edit, delete the selected links and keywords
 4. General settings of AffiLinker
 5. Track clicks on each and every Affiliate Link